Lane Thomas Player Props: Nationals vs. Phillies

-Lane Thomas -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Zack Wheeler on the mound, on July 1 at 4:05 PM ET.
+The Washington Nationals, including Lane Thomas (.432 on-base percentage in past 10 games, 80 points above season-long percentage), battle starting pitcher Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-In his last game, he strung together two hits (going 2-for-3) against the Phillies.
+In his most recent appearance, he racked up two hits (going 2-for-5 with an RBI) against the Phillies.

 Lane Thomas Game Info & Props vs. the Phillies